About Baby Planner

 ECE, BCD, & MA ECS

 Hey there!
 Welcome to my website!
 Let me tell you a bit about myself and how I arrived here.
 My name is Cheyenne.
-I am a mother of three children, two biological and one stepchild.
-I had my first baby with an OBGYN and my second with a midwife and have been interested in the differences in care ever since.
+I am a mother of four children, three biological and one stepchild.
+I had my first baby with an OBGYN and my second and third with a midwife and have been interested in the differences in care ever since.

 Here at Baby Planner, we use a person-centered and trauma-informed approach.
 We recognize that you and your family are coming to us with lived experiences that influence who you are and those individual identities are important to us.
 We approach working with you from the belief that you are the expert in your body and your family and we are here to support you in what you want/need.